Canning Pineapple

 What you need

 • Pineapple: You’ll need fresh, ripe pineapples for canning.
 Choose pineapples that are firm and have a sweet fragrance.
-They should only have a bit of green still showing on the top end, near the leaves.
+They should only have a bit of green still showing on the top end, near the “leaves”.
 The rest of the pineapple should be yellowing between the “eyes.”
 See the photo below.
 The fruit on the right is the least ripe because it has more green between the “eyes.”
-You can also try to pull the center-most leaves out.
-They should pull out easily with little resistance when fully ripe.
+You can also try to pull one of the center-most leaves out.
+It should pull out easily with little resistance when fully ripe.

 • Water: Water is needed to create the syrup that the pineapple will be canned in.
 You can use pineapple juice, apple juice, or white grape juice instead of water.
 If you would like to sweeten the pineapple, use a light or very light syrup; if your pineapple is sufficiently ripe, there shouldn’t be a need to sweeten it.
 See below for instructions.